-The DRA technical reviewer will confirm that the licensee has implemented an IDP consistent with 10 CFR 50.69 or equivalent, as discussed in Section 2 of this TSG.
-The DRA technical reviewer will also confirm that the IDP evaluation results, including a summary of the basis for each decision, is documented in the LAR.
-In particular, the reviewer should confirm that the licensee dispositioned any considerations identified by the generic assessment expert team GAET and how they apply to the plant, and a basis for any plant-specific departures from the GAET assessment.
-The level of documentation should be such that a sufficient basis is provided for a knowledgeable individual to independently review the information and reach the same conclusion.
+The DRA technical reviewer should confirm that the licensee has implemented an IDP consistent with 10 CFR 50.69 or equivalent, as discussed in Section 2 of this TSG.
+The DRA technical reviewer should also confirm that the IDP evaluation results, including a summary of the basis for each decision, is documented in the LAR.
+For more information on an IDP (and/or GAET) see the "Guidelines for Characterizing the Safety Impact of Issues."
+A GAET could be used to inform the IDP but is not required.
+If a GAET was used to inform the IDP, the reviewer should confirm that the licensee dispositioned any considerations identified by the GAET and explained how they apply to the plant.
+The reviewer should also confirm that the licensee provided a basis for any plant-specific departures from the GAET assessment.

+The level of documentation should be such that the licensee provides a sufficient basis for a knowledgeable individual to independently review the information and reach the same conclusion.
 The basis for any engineering judgment and the logic used in the assessment should be documented to the extent practicable and to a degree commensurate with the safety impact and complexity of the issue.
-The items considered by the GAET, IDP, and the licensee's subject matter expert should be clearly stated.
+The items considered by the IDP, GAET (if used), and the licensee's subject matter expert should be clearly stated.